 Instructors suggest students come to class dressed in the following attire:

 Dance classes are formatted as limited viewing.
-Parents will be invited in to watch the week of April 23rd.
+Parents will be invited in to watch the week of November 13th (Monday classes 11/19).
 If you have a special guest in town or you just want to check in on the class, please talk with the instructor and they will do their best to accommodate you.

 Let your imagination soar as you twirl to classical ballet fairy tales.
 Students are taught basic ballet steps, and learn to tell the tale through dance.
 Students create and take home their own princess accessories.
 We will read the story of Sleeping Beauty or Cinderella as we dance and create a show for the final day of class.
 Please pack a snack and water each day.
 Supply fee: $10 due to instructor on 1st day of class.